bchadburn/computer-vision/README.md

 1. Perform another round of curation and make sure no other bad images were missed.

 2. Identify the type of mistakes the model is making and how that differs between trainings.
 For that reason, predictions for each image were exported after training.

 3. Add other indoor/outdoor categories (similar to building, house etc) where images could be added or find other options to add more data.
    It's likely to have a more reliable model, more images and examples would be useful given the high variability between images and low validation count.

 4. Review data augmentations: With more time.
 I would be helpful to review different data augmentation methods and values.
 Given the variability in our images, more aggressive augmentation could be added.
+Tjhe script check_augmentation.py file can be used for manually exploring how specific augmentation parameters will modify the image.
+Typically its best to keep augmentations similar to images the model will need to be able to predict on.

 5. Hyper-parameter tuning, and fiddling with different architectures could also be useful, but I'd first start with business requirements and understanding the current limitations of the existing model.